Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

 public static void main(String[] args) {
   NativeInterfaceHandler.init();
-  // The rest of the initialization of the program NativeInterfaceHandler.runEventPump();
+  // Here goes the rest of the initialization NativeInterfaceHandler.runEventPump();
 }

-Note that the last call is blocking, and it assumes that the Swing application exits explicitely with a System.exit(int) call, which is generally the rule.
+Note that the last call is blocking until all non-daemon threads are terminated.
+This is a paranoid check as Swing applications usually terminate using a System.exit(int) call.

 3. Any tutorial or demo?

-The DJ NativeSwing Demo presents all the features of the NativeSwing library, along with the code that was required.
+The DJ NativeSwing Demo presents all the features of the NativeSwing library, along with the corresponding code.
 Simply launch DJNativeSwingDemo.jar.

 By default, the Windows version of SWT is provided and in the demo's classpath.
 If you wish to try on a different platform, simply place the corresponding SWT